Serraphim-01/T-Office/README.md

 - Transfer provider attachments to the user's support staff
 - Reassign any users who had the offboarded user as their support staff
 - Deactivate the user's account

+## Real-time Notifications

+The T-Office platform includes a comprehensive real-time notification system that keeps users informed about important events:

+### Notification Types

+- **User Lifecycle Events**: Notifications when users are onboarded, offboarded, or when support staff assignments change
+- **Activity Tracking**: Notifications for clock-ins, clock-outs, and completed wiki lessons
+- **System Events**: Notifications for chat messages, location changes, and feature updates

+### Notification Targeting

+The system implements intelligent notification targeting to ensure the right people receive the right notifications:

+- **Onboarding Notifications**: Sent to users with HR access and others in the same department
+- **Offboarding Notifications**: Sent to HR personnel, department colleagues, support staff, and those supported by the offboarded user
+- **Support Staff Notifications**: Sent to HR personnel, the assigned support staff, and the user receiving support

+For detailed technical information about the notification system, see [NOTIFICATION_SYSTEM.md](NOTIFICATION_SYSTEM.md).

 ## Changelog